 Regional employers have all reported high demand and inadequate supply of sonographers, along with numerous travel sonographer positions currently at the LifePoint facilities.
 The local cardiology offices, and outpatient clinics have reached out to Sovah Health to help find qualified credentialed employees for their offices.
-There was not any sonography programs serving the southern Virginia region.
+There were not any sonography programs serving the southern Virginia region, with the closest school being 2 hours away.

-Sovah Health has demonstrated a protracted need for entry level sonographers and desire for a local program, and working together with the Tobacco Region Revitalization Commission (TRRC) determined funding to build a program to not only provide job placement for the citizens of the community, but positions to fill a need within the local healthcare provider community.
+Sovah Health has demonstrated a protracted need for entry level sonographers and desire for a local program and working together with the Tobacco Region Revitalization Commission (TRRC) determined funding to build a program to not only provide job placement for the citizens of the community, but positions to fill a need within the local healthcare provider community.